MosesHubert/swarm-robotics/README.md

-# swarm-robotics
+# Swarm Robotics
-The simulation and the implementation of swarm robotics using Q-learning method.
+Simulation and implementation of swarm robotics using the Q-learning method.